 What Is a Business Owners Policy?

 A business owners policy (BOP) is a package policy designed for small businesses.
 It includes both commercial property and general liability coverages.
 Many insurers that cater to small businesses offer a BOP.
-Some issue policies on standard ISO forms while others utilize their own proprietary forms.
+Some issue policies on standard Insurance Services Office (ISO) forms while others utilize their proprietary forms.
 Most proprietary BOPs are variations of the standard ISO policy.

 Advantages and Disadvantages

 The standard ISO BOP consists of a declarations page, a BOP form, the common conditions section, and one or more endorsements.
 The policy offers two key advantages to small businesses: coverage and price.
 A BOP affords broad coverage for a relatively low premium.
 The property section includes coverages like business income that aren't automatically included under a standard commercial property policy.
 The liability section affords the same types of coverages as the standard ISO commercial general liability form (CGL).

 While a BOP can be altered or expanded by the addition of endorsements, it isn't as flexible as a standard package policy.
 The ISO BOP includes only property and general liability coverages.
 A standard package may include commercial property, general liability, commercial auto, inland marine, crime, and professional liability coverages.
 Many more endorsements are available for modifying a standard package than a BOP.

 Some insurers will add professional liability or employment practices liability to a BOP.
 If you are shopping for a BOP and need these coverages, look for an insurer that will include them in the policy.